 The Netherlands is renowned for being flat, full of cows, and honestly not that exciting for hikers.
 Right?
-Let’s not mention all that rain.
+And let’s not even mention all that rain.

-But, turns out hiking in the Netherlands is not only possible but offers some pretty stunning outlooks.
+However, it turns out that hiking in the Netherlands is not only possible but offers some pretty stunning views too.
 Let’s look at four of the myths about hiking in the Netherlands and bust them!
 (Theme music please…)

 I started hiking in the Netherlands at the beginning of 2019, and let me tell you that it was one of the best decisions I have made so far.
-Since I am from a Costa Rica, a country that is a hiking paradise, my mind wanted to resist the risk of being disappointed; but my hiking-heart was going crazy without having any adventure underfoot.
+Being from Costa Rica — a country that is a hiking paradise — my mind wanted to avoid the risk of being disappointed, but my hiking heart was going crazy without having any adventure underfoot.

 1) the Netherlands is full of countryside and,